jimmyfresh1/TowerofTattle/work/Command/treatment.md

 ASP-eGarden Perhaps Hanari dresses a bit more licentiously, leading Shiori to bluntly call her a nut gobbler.
 "Shiori I am begging you to learn how to self filter..."
 -cont: I am self filtering, though?
 ASP-c-Mekuru-Shiori Raid the study.
 Mekuru's heart starts racing as if she's really just a kid.
+ASP-eStudy-desc: A bunch of 90s stuff.
+Like Alex's Lake House.

 ASP-c-Mekuru-Shiori: They actually find his glasses in the study.
 ASP-c-Alexa: Alexa makes them wash their hands.